FluxML/FastAI.jl/README.md

 FastAI.jl contains thorough documentation, examples and tutorials, but does not contain the source of the core components.
 It is an umbrella package combining the functionality specialized packages.
 These packages include:

 - Flux.jl: 100% pure-Julia Deep Learning stack.
-Provides lightweight abstractions on top of Julia's native GPU and AD support.
+Provides lightweight abstractions on top of Julia's core GPU and AD support.

 - FluxTraining.jl: Easily customized training loops, a large library of useful metrics, and many useful utilities (such as logging)